slingr-stack/google-drive-package/README.md

 **Mandatory**: true

 #### Service Account Email
-The email from service account created, it shows up when Service Account authorization method is enabled.
+The email created for the service account, it shows up when Service Account authorization method is enabled.

 **Name**: `serviceAccountEmail`
 **Type**: text